tplatt37/a-new-startup-pipeline-demo/README.md

 This codebase is meant for the DevOps Engineering on AWS class.
 As such, it follows a simple "script" and keeps things simple.

+This solution is PVRE Friendly, as the EC2 instances will use Amazon Linux 2023 and will have the SSM agent installed and with proper permissions via Instance Profile/IAM Role.

 # Requirements

 You need to supply a VPC with 2 Public Subnets (EC2 instances must default to be assigned a Public IP!).